jlazzz/jlazzz.github.io/_pages/about.md

 My team presented a poster on this work at the Small Satellite Conference in 2023:

-Applications of Systems Engineering Methodologies to an Undergraduate Student Volunteer-Led CubeSat Constellation: https://digitalcommons.usu.edu/smallsat/2023/all2023/140/
+Applications of Systems Engineering Methodologies to an Undergraduate Student Volunteer-Led CubeSat Constellation [https://digitalcommons.usu.edu/smallsat/2023/all2023/140/](https://digitalcommons.usu.edu/smallsat/2023/all2023/140/)

 <iframe src="files/systems_eng_methodologies.pdf" width="100%" height="600px"></iframe>